-Two reed relay contact outputs are provided in a normally open configuration.
-The contacts operate within two milliseconds from the time that either target lamp lights.
+Two optional reed relay contact outputs can be provided in either normally open or normally closed configuration.
+The contacts operate within two milliseconds from the time logic signals, available from the selected matrix points in the associated SLA, change state.